-We were required to have effective a registration statement by April 1, 2005.
-Such registration was not declared effective by that date, and we incurred liquidated damages from April 2, 2005 through July 17, 2005, the day before the effective date of the registration statement.
-These liquidated damages accrued at a rate of 0.25% per month of the accreted principal amount of the convertible notes for the first 60 days after April 1, 2005 and 0.50% per month of the accreted principal amount of the convertible notes for the liquidated damage payments were made in cash.
+Charter was required to have effective a registration statement by April 1, 2005.
+Such registration was not declared effective by that date, and Charter incurred liquidated damages from April 2, 2005 through July 17, 2005, the day before the effective date of the registration statement.
+These liquidated damages are payable in cash or additional principal on a monthly basis.
+These liquidated damages accrued at a rate of 0.25% per month of the accreted principal amount of the convertible notes for the first 60 days after April 1, 2005 and 0.50% per month of the accreted principal amount of the convertible notes thereafter.
+In April, May, June, July and August 2005, the liquidated damage payments were made in cash.

-We were required to use our reasonable best efforts to cause a shelf registration statement for resale of its 5.875% convertible senior notes and shares issued on conversion of the notes by the holders of the notes to be declared effective on or before April 21, 2005.
-Such registration statement was not declared effective by that date and we incurred liquidated damages at a rate from 0.25% per annum of the accreted principal amount of the notes through July 14, 2005, the day before the effective date of the registration statement.
+Charter was required to use its reasonable best efforts to cause a shelf registration statement for resale of its 5.875% convertible senior notes and shares issuable on conversion of the notes by the holders to be declared effective on or before April 21, 2005.
+Such registration statement was not declared effective by that date and Charter incurred liquidated damages at a rate from 0.25% per annum of the accreted principal amount of the notes through July 14, 2005, the day before the effective date of the registration statement.
 The liquidated damages were paid by Charter in cash.

-Following the earlier of the sale of the notes pursuant to an effective registration statement or the date two years following the issue date, we may redeem the notes in whole or in part for cash at any time at a redemption price equal to 100% of the aggregate principal amount plus accrued and unpaid interest, deferred interest and liquidated damages, if any, but only if for any 20 trading days in any 30 consecutive trading day period the closing price has exceeded 180% of the conversion price, if such 30 trading day period begins prior to November 16, 2007 or 150% of the conversion price, if such 30 trading period begins thereafter.
-Holders who convert notes that we have called for redemption shall receive, in addition to the early conversion make whole amount, if applicable, the present value of the interest on the notes converted that would have been payable for the period from the later of November 17, 2007 and the redemption date through the scheduled maturity date for the notes, plus any accrued deferred interest.
+Following the earlier of the sale of the notes pursuant to an effective registration statement or the date two years following the issue date, Charter may redeem the notes in whole or in part for cash at any time at a redemption price equal to 100% of the aggregate principal amount plus accrued and unpaid interest, deferred interest and liquidated damages, if any, but only if for any 20 trading days in any 30 consecutive trading day period the closing price has exceeded 180% of the conversion price, if such 30 trading day period begins prior to November 16, 2007 or 150% of the conversion price, if such 30 trading period begins thereafter.
+Holders who convert notes that Charter has called for redemption shall receive, in addition to the early conversion make whole amount, if applicable, the present value of the interest on the notes converted that would have been payable for the period from the later of November 17, 2007 and the redemption date through the scheduled maturity date for the notes, plus any accrued deferred interest.